 Types of Home Loans Available from Carrington Mortgage Services

-Carrington Mortgage specializes in government-backed loans, including FHA, VA, and USDA mortgages, though they also do conventional and jumbo loans.
+Carrington Mortgage Services specializes in government-backed loans, including FHA, VA, and USDA mortgages, though they also do conventional, jumbo, and refinance loans.
 They only offer fixed-rate home loans, meaning you don’t have to worry about your interest rate changing after a certain period.